-See Appendix E - 1.
-Procedure for Proposing and Approving a New Course (face-to-face/online): In consultation with the Chair and the Dean, the faculty may propose a new course, or may be asked to design a new course.
+1. Procedure for Proposing and Approving a New Course (face-to-face/online): In consultation with the Chair and the Dean, the faculty may propose a new course, or may be asked to design a new course.

-The approval process includes ensuring that the courses are aligned to program specific needs and ACBSP standards.
+The approval process includes ensuring that the courses are aligned to program specific needs and ACBSP standards, i.e. CPCs and customized rubrics mapped to learning outcomes.
 The registrar is also included in this process, as are appropriate University policy committees.

-- 2. The new course prospectus is developed by the subject matter expert (SME). - 3.
-Prospectus is peer reviewed before being presented at the CoB meeting. - 4.
-The professor (SME) will obtain the CoB approval (BPC).
+- 2. The new course prospectus is developed by the subject matter expert (SME) after conferring with the Chair (after CoB approval at College-wide meeting). - 3.
+Prospectus is peer reviewed before being presented for first approval at the CoB meeting. - 4.
+The professor (SME) will obtain the COB approval (BPC).
 For undergraduate courses, the Chair will communicate with the professor once approved. - 5.
-For MBA courses, the Chair, or designee, will then present the prospectus to GIPPC for approval.

-- 6. Once approved, the prospectus becomes the document for a class offered by CoB.
-The registrar will create the course number and make it available to students for the term indicated. - 7.
-Syllabi for the class are created based on the approved course prospectus and following the protocol for course design. - 8.
-Course book information will be relayed to the bookstore for purchasing. - 9.
+For MBA courses, the Chair, or designee, will then present the prospectus to CIPPC for approval. - 6.
+Once approved, the prospectus becomes the document for a class offered by COB.
+The registrar will create the course number and make it available to students for the term indicated after the syllabus is created. - 7.
+Syllabus for the class is created based on the approved course prospectus and following the protocol for course design. - 8.
+Course book information will be relayed to the bookstore for purchasing. eBooks and electronic resources are encouraged. - 9.
 No alterations to the syllabi can be made without express permission from the Chair and Dean. - 10.
-Online Courses: If a faculty (SME) member is requested to create an online equivalent for an existing face-to-face class, s/he must fill out a Faculty Proposal for Online Course form and submit it to the chair for initial approval.
-A specific IDT template must be used to conform the syllabus to CoB and CUC standards for delivery of online courses.
-The form can be obtained from the Graduate Academic Operations Manager. - XI.
-How to View Class Lists in the Portal: See Appendix F - XII.
-Library Check-Out: The CoB MBA Program has a bookcase dedicated to books used in the MBA Program as well as other Business resources located in Brohm 234.
-Faculty can peruse this "library" and check out books for four weeks.
-These books can be renewed for another four weeks.
-Instructors must return the books to the "library" or incur fees that will be deducted from the salaries equivalent to the cost of the book. - XIII.
-Library Reserve: It is possible to place materials on hold at the main university library for students in your course to use during your course. - XIV.
-Technology Services: See Appendix G - XV.
-Illness/Faculty Absences: If you teach a face-to-face class and are unable to attend for any reason, please contact Cathy Schlie via email as soon as you know you will miss your scheduled class time.
-It would be helpful if you would also notify your students through Blackboard.
+If a faculty (SME) member is requested to create an online equivalent for an existing face-to-face class, the chair must fill out a Faculty Proposal for Online Course form, sign and submit it to the dean for initial approval.
+A specific IDT template must be used to conform the syllabus to COB and CUC standards for delivery of online courses.
+The form can be obtained from the Graduate Academic Operations Manager.